5 - Wind lights

 - Never heat the wax directly in a pan or over an open fire.

-- The washing vapor is flammable at 180 °C.
+- The wax vapour is flammable at 180°C.

 - Never leave candles burning unattended.